 Moisture and wood are your watchwords here.
 Termites love both.
-Here are some guidelines to making your home less attractive to termites:
+Here are some guidelines for making your home less attractive to termites:

 - Avoid letting the wooden part of your home’s structure to make contact with the ground.
 Also, pressure-treated wood is NOT immune.
 Termites can burrow into the cracks and splits at the end.